Encoding many-valued logic in $\lambda$-calculus: In memory of Corrado B ohm

 \section{In memory of Corrado B\"ohm}

 B\"ohm's theorem~\cite{Bohm1968} was instrumental in proving the equivalence between an operational semantics and a denotational semantics of the $\lambda$-calculus and inspired Barendregt~\cite{bare77,Barendregt1984} to define the concept of B\"ohm tree, a first version of which had been introduced by B\"ohm and Dezani~\cite{BohmDezani1974}.
-B\"ohm trees have later been redefined as the normal forms in a well-chosen infinitary extension of $\lambda$-calculus by Kennaway et al.~\cite{KKSV97}.
+B\"ohm trees have later been redefined as the normal forms in a suitable infinitary extension of $\lambda$-calculus by Kennaway et al.~\cite{KKSV97}.
 B\"ohm trees and their generalisations are now another established way to capture the semantic content of a $\lambda$-term~\cite{KV03,SV11}.
-This paper is an application of B\"ohm trees in the latter sense.
+In this paper B\"ohm trees play a crucial role: we use B\"ohm trees to encode (even infinite) propositions in $\lambda$-calculus and to calculate their values.